Apple Inc. (NASDAQ:AAPL) is Northstar Asset Management Inc.’s 4th Largest Position

-Northstar Asset Management Inc. lifted its position in shares of Apple Inc. (NASDAQ:AAPL – Free Report) by 2.3% in the first quarter, Holdings Channel reports.
-The firm owned 107,216 shares of the iPhone maker’s stock after purchasing an additional 2,398 shares during the period.
-Apple makes up about 5.4% of Northstar Asset Management Inc.’s investment portfolio, making the stock its 4th biggest position.
+Northstar Asset Management Inc. lifted its holdings in Apple Inc. (NASDAQ:AAPL – Free Report) by 2.3% in the first quarter, Holdings Channel reports.
+The fund owned 107,216 shares of the iPhone maker’s stock after purchasing an additional 2,398 shares during the quarter.
+Apple makes up 5.4% of Northstar Asset Management Inc.’s holdings, making the stock its 4th biggest holding.
 Northstar Asset Management Inc.’s holdings in Apple were worth $17,680,000 at the end of the most recent reporting period.

-Other institutional investors have also modified their holdings of the company.
-St. James Investment Advisors LLC boosted its holdings in Apple by 98.3% in the 4th quarter.
-St. James Investment Advisors LLC now owns 236 shares of the iPhone maker’s stock worth $31,000 after acquiring an additional 117 shares during the period.
-HBC Financial Services PLLC boosted its holdings in Apple by 21.7% in the 1st quarter.
-HBC Financial Services PLLC now owns 448 shares of the iPhone maker’s stock worth $49,000 after acquiring an additional 80 shares during the period.
-PayPay Securities Corp purchased a new position in Apple in the 4th quarter worth approximately $60,000.
-LFA Lugano Financial Advisors SA purchased a new position in Apple in the 4th quarter worth approximately $93,000.
-Finally, Sonnipe Ltd purchased a new position in Apple in the 4th quarter worth approximately $104,000.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in AAPL.
+Hapanowicz & Associates Financial Services Inc boosted its position in shares of Apple by 14.4% during the first quarter.
+Hapanowicz & Associates Financial Services Inc now owns 2,361 shares of the iPhone maker’s stock valued at $389,000 after buying an additional 298 shares during the period.
+Hartford Funds Management Co LLC boosted its position in shares of Apple by 14.8% during the first quarter.
+Hartford Funds Management Co LLC now owns 10,454 shares of the iPhone maker’s stock valued at $1,724,000 after buying an additional 1,349 shares during the period.
+Capital Insight Partners LLC boosted its position in shares of Apple by 1.6% during the first quarter.
+Capital Insight Partners LLC now owns 62,686 shares of the iPhone maker’s stock valued at $10,337,000 after buying an additional 970 shares during the period.
+Northstar Group Inc. boosted its position in shares of Apple by 0.7% during the first quarter.
+Northstar Group Inc. now owns 169,633 shares of the iPhone maker’s stock valued at $27,973,000 after buying an additional 1,218 shares during the period.
+Finally, Sarasin & Partners LLP boosted its position in shares of Apple by 222.4% during the first quarter.
+Sarasin & Partners LLP now owns 364,797 shares of the iPhone maker’s stock valued at $62,807,000 after buying an additional 251,634 shares during the period.
 Hedge funds and other institutional investors own 57.89% of the company’s stock.

-Apple (NASDAQ:AAPL – Get Free Report) last announced its quarterly earnings data on Thursday, August 3rd.
-The iPhone maker reported $1.26 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.19 by $0.07.
-The firm had revenue of $81.80 billion during the quarter, compared to the consensus estimate of $81.79 billion.
-Apple had a return on equity of 164.92% and a net margin of 24.68%.
-The business’s revenue for the quarter was down 1.4% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.20 EPS.
-Sell-side analysts forecast that Apple Inc. will post 6.04 earnings per share for the current year.

-Apple announced that its Board of Directors has initiated a stock repurchase program on Thursday, May 4th that allows the company to repurchase $90.00 billion in shares.
-This repurchase authorization allows the iPhone maker to purchase up to 3.4% of its shares through open market purchases.
-Shares repurchase programs are generally an indication that the company’s management believes its shares are undervalued.
+Apple announced that its board has initiated a stock buyback program on Thursday, May 4th that permits the company to repurchase $90.00 billion in outstanding shares.
+This repurchase authorization permits the iPhone maker to repurchase up to 3.4% of its stock through open market purchases.
+Stock repurchase programs are often an indication that the company’s management believes its stock is undervalued.

 Apple Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, August 17th.
-Investors of record on Monday, August 14th will be paid a $0.24 dividend.
-This represents a $0.96 annualized dividend and a yield of 0.53%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, August 17th.
+Stockholders of record on Monday, August 14th will be given a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.53%.
 The ex-dividend date of this dividend is Friday, August 11th.
-Apple’s dividend payout ratio is currently 16.13%.
+Apple’s dividend payout ratio (DPR) is presently 16.13%.

-A number of equities analysts have weighed in on AAPL shares.
-Tigress Financial upped their price target on Apple from $210.00 to $225.00 in a report on Friday, June 23rd.
-StockNews.com began coverage on Apple in a report on Thursday, May 18th.
-They issued a “hold” rating for the company.
-Oppenheimer increased their target price on Apple from $195.00 to $220.00 and gave the company an “outperform” rating in a research note on Friday, August 4th.
-Citigroup reiterated a “buy” rating and set a $240.00 target price on shares of Apple in a research note on Friday, August 4th.
-Finally, Canaccord Genuity Group increased their target price on Apple from $185.00 to $205.00 and gave the company a “buy” rating in a research note on Friday, August 4th.
-Ten research analysts have rated the stock with a hold rating and twenty-six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $198.86.
+Several research analysts recently issued reports on AAPL shares.
+Credit Suisse Group increased their price objective on Apple from $200.00 to $220.00 and gave the stock an “outperform” rating in a research note on Thursday, July 20th.
+58.com reissued a “maintains” rating on shares of Apple in a research note on Monday, June 5th.
+Atlantic Securities increased their price objective on Apple from $180.00 to $200.00 and gave the stock an “overweight” rating in a research note on Friday, May 5th.
+Deutsche Bank Aktiengesellschaft increased their price objective on Apple from $180.00 to $210.00 and gave the stock a “buy” rating in a research note on Monday, July 24th.
+Finally, 51job restated a “maintains” rating on shares of Apple in a report on Friday, June 2nd.
+Ten analysts have rated the stock with a hold rating and twenty-six have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $198.86.

 Apple Company Profile